donomii/throff-jupyter/README.md

     jupyter --data-dir
     ```

-4. Update `%APPDATA%\jupyter\kernels\gophernotes\kernel.json` with the FULL PATH to your gophernotes.exe (in %GOPATH%\bin), unless it's already on the PATH.
+4. Update `%APPDATA%\jupyter\kernels\throff-jupyter\kernel.json` with the FULL PATH to your throff-jupyter.exe (in %GOPATH%\bin), unless it's already on the PATH.
 For example:

     ```
     {